mzimic20/APCSFinalProject/README.md

 Circle: (x-1)^2+(y+4)^2=9\
 Ellipse: x^2/4+(y+3)^2/16=1\
 Point: (1, -2)\
 Our calculator also supports list creation and usage.
-To make a list, start with any variable other than x or y, use =, and add brackets.
+To make a list, start with any single-letter variable other than x or y, use =, and add brackets.
 Separate values with a comma.
+The calculator immitates Desmos's behaviour: if two lists have unequal sizes, substitution will truncate after the end of the shorter of the two lists, as a result, variables are not equivalent to lists with length one, variables will be substituted in all cases.\
+a = [2,4]; b = [1]; y=ax+b will plot one line with a = 2, b = 1.\
+a = [2,4]; b = 1; y=ax+b will plot two lines with a = 2, b = 1; and a = 4, b = 1.

-### Development Log
+## Development Log
 **5/25/2021**\
 Christopher: I created and worked on the UML diagram and outlined the basic classes (including functions, and instance variables).
 I also created a few classes and filled in the basic structure and layout.\
 Marko: I began working on the Grid class, adding basic lines and a zooming feature as well as an empty region on the left where the textboxes will go, where the equations will be entered.